LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Build_hardware_sensors_with_equipped_with_different_sensor_(+ic)s_to_cover_different_magnet_charaterisation_setups.csv%%

 The table \ref{Build_hardware_sensors_with_equipped_with_different_sensor_(+ic)s_to_cover_different_magnet_charaterisation_setups.csv} shows the various prototype sensor platforms equipped with different magnetic field sensors.
 These cover all the required functions described in the use cases \ref{use-cases}.
-The most important difference, apart from the sensor used, is the *scan mode*.
+The most significant difference, apart from the sensor used, is the *scan mode*.
 In this context, this describes whether the sensor can measure a *static* fixed point on the magnet or if the sensor can move *dynamically* around the magnet using a controllable manipulator.

 In the following, the hardware structure of a *static* and *dynamic* sensor is described.
 For the *static* sensor, only the *1D* variant is shown, as this does not differ significantly from the structure of the *1D: dual sensor*, except it uses two *TLV493D* sensors, mounted above and on top of the magnet.